 The Credentialed Mental Health Nurse Service is for people 15 years and over (or 12 years if receiving services from a headspace centre) living, working or studying in South Western Sydney who;

-- Have been diagnosed with a severe and complex mental illness or have had symptoms for a long period which impacts their day to day functioning, and;
+- Have been diagnosed with a severe and complex mental illness or have had symptoms for a long period which impacts day to day functioning, and;

 - Are impacted significantly in their social, personal and work life as a result of their mental illness, and;